MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 #### Step 1: Review and update your mobile policies (IT admin)

-- See the MAM Intune configurations section for details and confirmation if your organization requires additional Unified Endpoint Management configuration.
+- See the MAM Intune configurations section for details and confirmation if your organization requires extra Unified Endpoint Management configuration.

 #### Step 2: TestFlight URL is provided through the Opt-In process (Places team)